It’s helpful to have more than just training.

 But PowerPoint is the only one that has the features needed to create a template like this.

-If you use other apps, and you want to keep using them…well.
-It will still be faster and easier for you to put together slides, because you’ll know what you’re doing.
-It just won’t be this fast or this easy.
+It will still be faster and easier for you to put together slides, because you’ll know what you’re doing and have the strategy.